Do you ever feel things in the practice aren’t running as you want? That you’re working to pay everyone else? That your team isn’t on board?

 If you’re someone who likes to do it all yourself and has the time to invest, here are a few tips to help you get started on the right path to finding the right team members:

 Make a list of your ideal employee qualities

-Only you can know what you’re looking for and you should sit down and make note of what qualities you need for a great team member.
+Only you can know what you’re looking for, and you should sit down and note what qualities you need for a great team member.
 Don’t get caught up in them being ‘nice’.
-They should, of course, be a nice person but you want to make sure that you have laid out for yourself what qualities will make them the best employee.
+They should, of course, be nice, but you want to make sure that you have laid out what qualities will make them the best employee.